William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

   - cooked with scrap wood from Zimmerei Hirschi

 Cheese
-  - can be seen but not tasted by visitors because food safety compliance paperwork is too time consuming for me to complete in time for June
+  - If Will makes it it can be seen but not tasted by visitors because food safety compliance paperwork is too time consuming for Will to complete by June
+  - rolfbeeler.ch is some distance away in 5507 Mellingen - maybe there is someone making Rohmilchkäse  more nearby?

 Repaired Household Appliances